 A rickshaw ride is one of the most unique means of seeing the sights of Tokyo.
 This man-powered cart, typically carrying 1-2 passengers (some may hold up to three), is one of the most traditional vehicles you’ll find in Japan!
 One of the common places to experience this type of tour is in Asakusa, where you’ll find a plethora of rickshaws lining the streets, their drivers welcoming customers to step in and take a ride.
 If you have your sights set on a particular course, you may also opt to book in advance.
 Quite a few rickshaw services offer tours in multiple languages, allowing passengers from many countries the chance to learn more about the city’s history and culture.
 And passengers who truly wish to get into the traditional Japan spirit may also want to rent a kimono beforehand to wear while they ride through the colorful and bustling streets!

 For viewing the scenery of Japanese nature, there is perhaps no more breathtaking means than by riding a ropeway.
 Located among popular mountainous areas, ropeways provide visitors a stunning aerial view of Japan’s natural beauty.
-In fact, Japan’s 4 kilometer Hakone Ropeway in Kanagawa is one of the longest in the world, transporting roughly 1,440 passengers in a single hour.
+In fact, Japan’s 4 kilometer Hakone Ropeway in Kanagawa is one of the longest in the world.
 If you are looking to step away from the more urban areas of Japan, why not take a ride on a mountainside ropeway for an incredible panoramic view far above the treetops?